For the most part...wild game cooks up similar to beef. There is very few things I change when going between our homegrown beef, moose or venison.

 - Salt and pepper to taste

-- 2 tbsp butter about 1 tablespoon per steak
+- 2 tablespoons butter about 1 tablespoon per steak

 - Splash vinegar